geo-engine/docs/src/operators/rasterkernel.md

 ## Errors

-If the number of rows or columns in the kernel matrix is not odd, an error will be thrown.
+If the number of rows or columns in the kernel matrix are not odd or zero, an error will be thrown.

 ## Example JSON